San Marino entry requirements for China passport holders

 Must be valid for entire stay

-Your passport must be valid for the full duration of your stay in San Marino.
-Since you enter via Italy (Schengen zone), your passport also needs to be valid for at least 3 months beyond your planned departure from Schengen.
-Airlines check this at check-in.Required
+Your Chinese passport must be valid for the entire duration of your stay in San Marino and the Schengen area.
+Schengen rules require the passport to be valid for at least 3 months beyond your planned departure date from the Schengen zone.
+Airlines may enforce 6 months validity — check with your carrier before booking.Required

 Return or onward ticket